measurement-kit/measurement-kit/include/measurement_kit/README.md

 system number, `cc` is the country code, `network_name` is the commercial name associated to the autonomous system number.

-- `"status.progress"`: This is emitted during the task lifecycle to inform you about the task progress towards completion.
-In detail, the JSON is like:
+- `"status.progress"`: (object) This is emitted during the task lifecycle to inform you about the task progress towards completion.
+In detail, the JSON is
+like:

 ```JSON
 {